-Restricted - This includes amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments.
+Restricted - This includes amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors or the laws or regulations of other governments.

 Committed - This includes amounts that can be used only for specific purposes determined by a formal action of the inhabitants of the Town.
 The inhabitants of the Town through Town meetings are the highest level of decision-making authority of the Town.
-Commitments may be established, modified, or rescinded only through a Town meeting vote.
+Commitments may be established, modified or rescinded only through a Town meeting vote.

 Assigned - This includes amounts that do not meet the criteria to be classified as restricted or committed but that are intended to be used for specific purposes.
-The authority for assigning fund balance is expressed by the Board of Selectmen.
+The authority for assigning fund balance given annually by vote of the taxpayers and is expressed by the Selectboard.